Landi29/P8/meetingNotes/Supervisor meeting 010520.md

 * The experiment setup section has a bit of ambiguity that should be expanded on.
   * Do we take an existing node or do we take a pair and see if there is an edge between them?
-  * Right now the experiments setup is a bit confusing to read though
+  * Right now the experiments setup is a bit confusing to read through

   * Should be made more precise and have results added to it
 *